Parents and Diet Culture

 Many parents experience guilt when their teen is diagnosed with an eating disorder.
 Nearly every parent can point to a time they themselves dieted, opted not to have a dessert they really wanted, expressed a preference toward thinness, or discouraged their child from keeping eating.
 You may have done things to try to keep your teen’s weight down and you likely did it with love and good intention—to protect your child from weight stigma and perceived subsequent health and social consequences.

 It is common to wonder whether such actions contributed to the development of your teen’s eating disorder.
-Guilt is common for parents to experience when their child has any illness.
-In the case of eating disorders, many of the behaviors that are part of the disorder are reinforced by our culture’s preference for thinness and so blame is even more compelling.
+Guilt is common for parents to experience when their child has an illness of any kind.
+In the case of eating disorders, our culture’s preference for thinness reinforces many of the behaviors that are part of the disorder, and so the blame is even more compelling.

 What is Diet Culture?